sarutlaa/tinitiate-aws-glue/markdown/glue-pyspark-select-alias.md

-# Aggregation and Sorting with PySpark in AWS Glue
+# Selecting and Aggregation with PySpark in AWS Glue

-This document outlines the process of using PySpark in AWS Glue to perform data selection and aliasing operations on data sourced from the AWS Glue Data Catalog, followed by filtering based on specific criteria and saving the results in various formats to Amazon S3.
+This document outlines the procedures and code necessary to perform data joins, selections, and transformations using PySpark within AWS Glue.
+The process includes joining two datasets (products_csv and categories_csv), filtering based on specific criteria, and saving the results in various data formats to Amazon S3.
+The operation aims to refine product data for better accessibility and further analysis.

-## Overview of Selecting and Aliasing

-Selecting and aliasing in PySpark involves choosing specific columns from a dataset and potentially renaming them to enhance readability and manageability.
-This is particularly useful in data transformation processes where clarity and precision in data representation are crucial.
+## Objectives

+- Data Joining: Combine data from the products_csv and categories_csv tables using a common key to enrich product information with category details.
+- Data Filtering: Filter the data to focus on products with a unit price greater than 5, identifying higher-value items.
+- Data Storage: Save the transformed data in multiple formats (CSV, JSON, Parquet) to S3 for varied application use cases.

 ## Prerequisites